DLR-RM/BlenderProc/examples/basic_object_pose/README.md

 ## Usage

 Execute in the BlenderProc main directory, if this is the first time BlenderProc is executed.
-It will automatically downloaded blender 2.83, see the config-file if you want to change the installation path:
+It will automatically downloaded blender, see the config-file if you want to change the installation path:

 ```
 python run.py examples/basic_object_pose/config.yaml examples/basic_object_pose/camera_positions examples/basic_object_pose/scene.obj examples/basic_object_pose/output